JASFramework/Best-Apps-Websites-and-More/README.md

 [GitHub Desktop](https://desktop.github.com/) - Simplifies git development workflow.

+[Visual Code](https://visualstudio.microsoft.com/) - Similar to the tool below this is a powerful editor and works on every OS.

+[Visual Stuido](https://visualstudio.microsoft.com/) - A powerful editor with many helpful tools.
+I personally made a browser in 10 mins with this.

 [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) - Windows Terminal is a modern, fast, efficient, powerful, and productive terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and WSL.
 Its main features include multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, and custom themes, styles, and configurations.
 ___